APPLICATION

 Application of sugar on a fried doughnut

-The doughnut are best liked when dusted on with sugar.
-Simple at first sight, to do it at a high capacity, evenly and in a clean way is a challenge.
+The doughnut is best liked when dusted on with sugar.
+Simple at first sight, to do it at a high capacity, evenly and cleanly, is a challenge.

 Updated Aug 02, 2021 - 10 min Read